Black & White: Creature Isle: Plot

 The story of this game involves the player controlling his or her creature (either a new one or the creature they used in Black & White) and completing missions, which are given to the player by members of a Brotherhood.
 The members are all creatures that are not controlled by a god, and they all wear bracelets to show their membership in this Brotherhood.
 Once the player completes a mission, they can then fight the creature that gave them the mission or choose to fight that creature again or use that creature at will.
 Once the player has successfully completed all the missions and won all the fights, they will be able to see Eve and have a baby pet for their creature.
 The player's pet will then have a pet, which can help both the creature and the player.
 Also, there is the speed miracle, though no skirmishes included in the game carry it.
 It can be used to get past various trials more easily.
 If the player does not have a creature of certain height, the creature will be enlarged.
 It will also automatically know the three basic spells (food, water, and wood).
 The default creature for newly created profiles in Creature Isle is the Ape.

 Development

+Development of Black & White: Creature Isle began as a response to feedback on the original Black & White.
+The team did research on what people enjoyed the most about the first game, with fans either enjoying the creature-based gameplay, while the other enjoyed the strategy gameplay the most.
+They ultimately chose to focus on the creature side with Creature Isle and also wanted to do a strategy game, but chose not to do so as they wanted to focus on developing Black & White 2.
+There were some aspects of Black & White that didn't get into the game that they wanted to realize, and they found Creature Isle an ideal vehicle for them.
+Director Peter Molyneux stated that the AI was improved by working out issues found in the first game.
+An element that was requested in the first game and added with this one was breeding.
 Black & White: Creature Isle went gold on 8 January 2002.